bonitasoft/bonita-doc/md/portal-api.md

 # portal API

+<a id="page"></a>

 ## Page

 #### Description

-Use the page resource to access custom pages.
+Use the page resource to access custom pages, UI Designer pages, layouts or forms and REST API extensions.

 #### Identifier